SenseNet/sensenet/src/nuget/readme.txt

     - please copy the contents of the runtime section from your Web.config to the Tools\SnAdminRuntime.exe.config file.
       (see comment at the end of SnAdminRuntime.exe.config)

-2. Please modify the connectionString in Tools\SnAdminRuntime.exe.config as required"
+2. Please modify the connectionString in Tools\SnAdminRuntime.exe.config as required:
      - DataSource is pointing to your SQL Server.

      - Initial Catalog is defined as the NEW database